AnushkaBhagat22/Fake-News-Detection/README.md

 1. Download dataset from Kaggle.
 2. Click on Open in Colab.
 3. Upload Fake.csv and True.csv dataset to Colab.
+4. Upload of the dataset will take some time.
-4. Run the notebook sequentially.
+5. Run the notebook sequentially.